TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.cmedina-dev/README.md

     git clone https://github.com/cmedina-dev/CodeReviews.Console.HabitTracker.git
     ```

+2. **Open the Solution File**

+Build the file in HabitLogger.
+You can open the solution file and build in Visual Studio.

 ## Usage

 Navigation of the program is done via the keyboard.
 Follow the on-screen prompts as directed to add your own habits to the tracker.